-UMD-Winter: Netherlands: International and Multicultural Perspectives in Education (EDUC/CPSP)
+UMD-Winter: Netherlands, Germany and Belgium: International and Multicultural Perspectives in Education (EDUC/CPSP)

 This course is designed to broaden your perspective on approaches to education as your own idea of education and the differences and commonalities you observe between cultures.
 To further our knowledge about multicultural issues in education, we will have multiple opportunities to observe primary and secondary schools, as well as institutions of higher education.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

 UMD and non-UMD freshmen, sophomores, juniors, seniors and graduate students of all majors are eligible to apply.